Connect with us

 RELATED: The 5 Steps to Hiring a Contractor

 If this happens, your reputation will be at risk.
-You may also find yourself in the wrong side of the law if an unhappy client decides to sue for breach of contract.
+You may also find yourself on the wrong side of the law if an unhappy client decides to sue for breach of contract.

-Besides, if a subcontractor does a shoddy job, it is the responsibility of a contractor to look for another subcontractor to clean up the mess and get the job done properly.
+Besides, if a subcontractor does a shoddy job, it is the responsibility of the contractor to look for another subcontractor to clean up the mess and get the job done properly.

 Key Takeaways

-As a contractor, you should only work with a sub contractor that has a reputation for quality workmanship and honesty when dealing with fellow business associates.
+As a contractor, you should only work with a subcontractor who has a reputation for quality workmanship and honesty when dealing with fellow business associates.

 Subcontractors should act professionally to win trust and reputation among contractors.